Années folles: Entertainment

 In the 1920s, Parisian nightlife was greatly influenced by American culture.
 One of its greatest influences was the ragtime called jazz, which became very popular in Paris.
 "Ragtimitis" came to Paris with a rendition of "The Memphis Blues" by a U.S. Army band led by New York Army National Guard Lieutenant James Reese Europe.
 The band, known as the Harlem Hellfighters of the 369th Infantry Regiment, "... started ragtimitis in France", according to band member Noble Sissle.
-It was very successful in 1925 at the Théâtre des Champs-Élysées where La Revue nègre also was playing, led first by Florence Mills, known by her stage name as Flossie Mills, and later by Josephine Baker.
+It was very successful in 1925 at the Théâtre des Champs-Élysées where La Revue nègre also was playing, led by Florence Mills, known by her stage name as Flossie Mills.

 In 1926, Baker, an African American expatriate singer, dancer, and entertainer, caused a sensation at the Folies Bergère.
-In a new revue, La Folie du Jour, in which she danced the number "Fatou" wearing a costume revealing all but a skirt made of a string of artificial bananas.
-Wearing only her loincloth of bananas, Baker suggestively performed "danse sauvage" to a Charleston tempo – a genre still new to Europe.
+In a new revue, La Folie du jour, in which she danced the "Banana Dance" wearing a costume revealing all but a skirt made of a string of artificial bananas.
+Wearing only her loincloth of bananas, Baker suggestively performed to a Charleston tempo – a genre still new to Europe.
 Her French producer Jacques-Charles produced her dance numbers with French preconceptions of eroticized savages in mind.
 Baker performed the piece mostly nude with her partner, Joe Alex.
 This dance inspired a 1929 tempera painting titled Josephine Baker, first shown by the painter Ivanhoe Gambini in an exhibition of the Radiofuturista Lombardo group he founded.

 The scandal which erupted over Baker's dancing gave way to enthusiasm and quickly generated excitement among Parisians for jazz and black music.
 The Charleston can be danced solo, in pairs or in groups, to the rhythms of jazz.
 It is based on the movements of the body weight from one leg to the other, with the feet turned inward and knees slightly bent.

 Of all the fashionable cabarets, the most famous was called Le Boeuf sur le Toit where the pianist and French composer Jean Wiener played.
 Such entertainment reached only a tiny part of the French population, the elite.
 Nevertheless, it gave the impulse, created the event.